lordvaider/lordvaider.github.io/_posts/2024-05-26-Travel-History.md

 Google gives you your history in 2 formats.

 **Raw Data:** A giant list where each entry is (Point in time, Point in space).
 This is the physicist’s [worldline](https://en.wikipedia.org/wiki/World_line) - Your life is just a discontinuous curve moving through 3-dimensional spacetime (The discontinuities are the times your phone wasn’t online and 3-D because Google maps doesn’t store your spatial z co-ordinate).

 The great thing about this format is the data schema is as simple as it can get.
 This has many advantages, including maximal data portability - Integrating your Google worldline and your Apple Maps worldline is a simple matter of list concatenation.

 The bad part is you have to do all the data crunching.
+There are also some weird issues that crop up when using the raw data - For eg. soon after I moved to the UK, there is a patch in my raw data that shows my physical position as alternating between London and Mumbai.
+I suspsect this is because I was logged in to my Google account on both, my PC in my parent's home and my cellphone, and my position was being recorded from both devices simultaneously.

 **Semantic Format:** Here Google uses it’s world-class, cutting edge algos and armies of highly paid data scientists to slap some meaningful labels on the raw worldline data.
 At a high level, your location history is divided into placeVisits (Where you spend some time stationary at location X) and activitySegment (Where you travel between location X and Y).

-The placeVisits may have some information like the address and the the activitySegments may have information like mode of transport etc.
+Each placeVisit contains information like the coordinates of the place visited, the duration spent there, the address as inferred by Google etc. Each activitySegment has information like the start and end coordinates, the path followed and the inferred mode of transport for that edge.

 The problem with these is that the datamodel is complicated and varies over time.
-So you if you use field x in your analysis, you have no guarantee that it will exist in all the datapoints for your entire timeline or that it will exist in future timeline objects.
+For example, in my semantic data, each activitySegment contains a field 'activities', which is a probability distribution over the possible modes of transport that activity involved.
+Now most (But not all) activitySegments also contain a field called 'activityType', which is assigned value of the most likely activity in the list.
+Hence any solution that uses the 'activityType' field may miss some information.
+Without an official dictionary from Google clearly fleshing out what these fields mean, we are forced to rely on our common sense to make sense of these fields, and while that is good enough for most cases, it will certainly not cover all cases.

-Further, Google will sometimes fuck up the tagging of activitySegments (like the time they thought I cycled from Lucknow to Mumbai in 2 hours)
+Further, Google will sometimes fuck up the tagging of activitySegments (like the time they thought I cycled from Lucknow to Mumbai in 2 hours).
+For the most part however, they are probably doing a better job of cleaning up and interpreting this data than I can.

 ## Approach 1 - Rawdogging data, Costly API calls, Simplifying assumptions